Louisa Ghevaert, Former Director and Head of Fertility & Surrogacy

 Louisa's groundbreaking legal practice in the field of fertility and family law earned her a place on The Lawyer Hot 100 List 2018, during her time at Vardags.
 The list "celebrates the UK’s top lawyers" and "tracks exceptional individuals from private practice, in-house and the Bar".

 Louisa brought a wealth of specialist expertise to Vardags, covering international and UK surrogacy, donor conception, fertility treatment law, posthumous conception, co-parenting and known donation, complex children and family law disputes, adoption, financial provision for children, creation and protection of modern families, and international family law.

 She has litigated numerous landmark UK fertility law cases, including the first case in UK legal history to test the law for British parents conceiving through an international commercial surrogacy arrangement in Re X and Y (foreign surrogacy) .

 Whilst at Vardags, Louisa worked on a modern family case, representing a donor father in a dispute about parentage and child contact with the donees, a lesbian couple.
 She advised on the fertility aspects of a posthumous conception case after a husband was killed in an accident as the couple was going through IVF.
 Louisa also worked on international parental orders in cases where children were born through surrogacy overseas.

 Press & publications:

-Louisa is the go-to specialist in her field and as such provides expert commentary in the media on fertility, family and parenting law issues, including television, radio and the national press.
+Louisa has provided expert commentary in the media on fertility, family and parenting law issues, including television, radio and the national press.

 Louisa has also authored a number of articles including the following: